-One new MTG Strixhaven card with the Ward ability is Owlin Shieldmage.
-It is a 3/3 creature with flying that can be cast for five mana.
-While it is on the battlefield, it has the Ward ability.
-In the case of Owlin Shieldmage, the Ward ability requires your opponent to pay three life to resolve a spell or ability that targets it.
+One card with the ward ability is Owlin Shieldmage.
+It is a 3/3 creature with flying and ward.
+In the case of Owlin Shieldmage, the ward ability requires your opponent to pay three life to resolve a spell or ability that targets it.

-Waterfall Aerialist is another new card with the MTG Ward ability.
-It costs four mana to and is a 3/1 creature with flying.
-While on the battlefield, it also has the Ward ability.
-However, for Waterfall Aerialist, the Ward ability requires your opponent to pay two mana if they want their spell or ability targeting it to resolve.
+Waterfall Aerialist also has the MTG ward ability.
+It costs four mana and is a 3/1 creature with flying.
+While on the battlefield, it also has the ward ability.
+However, for Waterfall Aerialist, the ward ability requires your opponent to pay two mana if they want their spell or ability targeting it to resolve.

 I hope that those examples have cleared up how the MTG Ward ability works.
 If you have any further questions, they will hopefully be cleared up in our FAQ section.